simonsobs/nemo/README.rst

 Running Nemo
 ============

-Documentation is available at https://astro.ukzn.ac.za/~mjh/nemo/, including a number of tutorials.
+Documentation is available at https://nemo-sz.readthedocs.io, including a number of tutorials.
+This is currently not complete.

 See `examples/equD56/README.md <examples/equD56/README.md>`_ for a tutorial on how to re-create the ACTPol two-season cluster catalog (including mass estimates).

-See `examples/AdvACT/ <examples/AdvACT/>`_ for example .yml config files for the current AdvACT cluster search.
+See `examples/AdvACT/ <examples/AdvACT/>`_ for example .yml config files for the current ACT DR5 cluster search.
 Refer to the comments in the .yml config files themselves for information on what each parameter does.

 Related codes
 =============

 Catalogs produced by Nemo can be fed into:

 * `Sourcery <https://github.com/mattyowl/sourcery>`_ - a package that creates and serves a live, editable web database with multi-wavelength imaging.
 * `zCluster <https://github.com/ACTCollaboration/zCluster>`_ - a code for estimating cluster
   photometric redshifts.

 Comments, bug reports, help, suggestions etc.
 =============================================

-Please contact Matt Hilton matt.hilton@mykolab.com.
+Please use the `GitHub issues page <https://github.com/simonsobs/nemo/issues>`_\, and/or contact Matt Hilton matt.hilton@mykolab.com.